Compare any two graphics cards:

 OpenGL Version OpenGL 4.1 OpenGL 3.0

-Memory Bandwidth: Bandwidth is the max amount of information (in units of MB per second) that can be transferred across the external memory interface in a second.
-The number is calculated by multiplying the card's interface width by the speed of its memory.
-If it uses DDR type RAM, it should be multiplied by 2 again.
+Memory Bandwidth: Bandwidth is the largest amount of data (measured in MB per second) that can be transferred past the external memory interface within a second.
+It's worked out by multiplying the interface width by its memory clock speed.
+In the case of DDR memory, it must be multiplied by 2 again.
 If it uses DDR5, multiply by 4 instead.
-The better the bandwidth is, the faster the card will be in general.
-It especially helps with AA, HDR and higher screen resolutions.
+The higher the bandwidth is, the faster the card will be in general.
+It especially helps with anti-aliasing, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed per second.
-This figure is calculated by multiplying the total number of texture units of the card by the core speed of the chip.
-The better this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed per second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied per second.
+This number is calculated by multiplying the total number of texture units by the core speed of the chip.
+The better the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in one second.

 Display Prices